libavg/libavg/sphinxdoc/app.rst

         .. py:method:: onFrame(delta)

-            Called at every frame. delta is the time that has passed since the last call of onFrame().
+            Called at every frame. :py:attr:`delta` is the time that has passed since the last call of :py:meth:`onFrame()` in milliseconds.

 Keyboard handling